pagkly/Zed/Investopedia4/Middle-Income Countries (MICs) Definition.md

 ## The Significance of Middle Income Countries (MICs)

 MICs are essential for continued global [[economic growth]](https://www.investopedia.com/terms/e/economicgrowth.asp) and stability.
 According to the World Bank, sustainable growth and development in MICs have positive spillovers to the rest of the world.
-Examples are poverty reduction, international financial stability, and global cross-border issues, including climate change, sustainable energy development, food and water security, and international trade.
+Examples are [[Poverty|poverty]] reduction, international financial stability, and global cross-border issues, including climate change, sustainable energy development, food and water [[Security|security]], and international trade.

 MICs have a combined population of five billion, or over 70% of the world's seven billion people, hosting 73% of the world's economically disadvantaged.
 Representing about one-third of global GDP, MICs are a major engine of global economic growth.